develephant/redis-module-redoc/CONTRIB.md

 mkdocs serve
 ```

+You should receive some console output providing the local content address.
+Generally your content will be served at `http://127.0.0.1:8000`

+> Change the port by adding it to the `serve` command (`mkdocs serve <port>`)

 ## HTML Compile

 If you'd like an "offline" build of the compiled documentation site, navigate to the directory that holds the `mkdocs.yml` and run: